apache/daffodil/README.md

 can also be converted directly to/from the data structures carried by data processing frameworks so as to bypass any XML/JSON overheads.

-For more information about Daffodil, see the [Website].
+For more information about Daffodil, see <https://daffodil.apache.org/>.

 ## Build Requirements